dmidor/work-manager/README.md

 # work-manager

-1) fallow by TODO comments
+1) follow by TODO comments